fxm90/dev-notes/README.md

 ## #27 – Name that color

-🎨 Not an iOS specific topic, but if your designer comes up with the 9th gray tone and you somehow need to find a proper name inside your code, check out this site: [Name That Color](http://chir.ag/projects/name-that-color/).
-It automatically generates a name for the given color 🧙‍
+🎨 While not iOS-specific, [Name That Color](http://chir.ag/projects/name-that-color/) is a helpful resource when you need a meaningful name for your Swift color constants.
+It automatically generates a descriptive name for any given hex color value.

 ## #26 – Structure classes using `// MARK: -`

-🔖 Using `// MARK:` we can add some additional information that is shown in the quick jump bar.
-Adding a dash at the end (`// MARK: -`) causes a separation line to show up.
-Using this technique we can structure classes and make them easier to read.
+🔖 Use `// MARK:` to organize your Swift files with named sections that appear in Xcode’s Jump Bar.

+Adding a dash (`// MARK: -`) inserts a visual separator, making large files easier to scan and navigate.

 ```swift
 final class StructuredViewController: UIViewController {